 - Explain the game clearly.

-- Divide the class into teams of up to 6 students in each.
+- Divide the class into teams of up to six students in each.

 - Write 6,5,4,3,2,1 on the board.

-- As you read each clue to the riddles out, teams can guess what the answer is.
+- As you read out each clue, teams can guess what the answer is.
 If they are correct after one guess they score 6 points, after 2 guesses five points, etc...

 - If a team gives the incorrect answer they cannot have another try.